MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

    After logging in to the specified node, the script will copy the Corosync configuration, configure SSH and `Csync2`, and will bring the current machine online as new cluster node.
 Apart from that, it will start the service needed for Hawk.
 If you have configured shared storage with `OCFS2`, it will also automatically create the mountpoint directory for the `OCFS2` file system.

-5. Repeat the steps above for all machines you want to add to the cluster.
+5. Repeat the previous steps for all machines you want to add to the cluster.

 6. For details of the process, check `/var/log/ha-cluster-bootstrap.log`.